yiyuma/technical-tutorials/CSharp/Basic.md

+## Key words
+- **const**: this will declare the variable as "constant", which means unchangeable and read-only.

 ## Regular Expression (Regex)
 Regular expression is a sequence of characters that forms a search pattern.
 Regular expression can be used to perform all types of text search and text replace operations.
 Regular expression is in java.util.regex package.
 The package includes the following classes: